Province of Pennsylvania: Limits on further settlement

 As the colony grew, colonists and British military forces came into confrontation with natives in the state's Western half.
 Britain fought for control of the neighboring Ohio Country with France during the French and Indian War.
 Following the British victory, the territory was formally ceded to them in 1763, and became part of the British Empire.

 With the French and Indian War over and Pontiac's War just beginning, the Royal Proclamation of 1763 banned colonization beyond the Appalachian Mountains to prevent settlers settling lands that Indians tribes were using.
 This proclamation impacted Pennsylvanians and Virginians the most, since they both had been racing towards the lands surrounding Fort Pitt in modern-day Pittsburgh.

+Governors and Deputy Governors

 Judiciary

 The Supreme Court of Pennsylvania, consisting of the Chief Justice and at least one other judge, was founded by statute in 1722 (although dating back to 1684 as the Provincial Court) and sat in Philadelphia twice a year.